trane-project/trane-music/courses/minor_scale/lesson_E_flat/exercise_1/front.md

-What note is degree number 1 of the E♭ minor scale?
+What note is degree number 1 of the E♭ Minor scale?